apache/druid/docs/tutorials/tutorial-sketches-theta.md

 ### Set operations

-You can use this capability of filtering in the aggregator, together with _set operations_, to finally answer the questions from above.
+You can use this capability of filtering in the aggregator, together with _set operations_, to finally answer the questions from the introduction.

 How many users watched both episodes of _Bridgerton?_ Use `THETA_SKETCH_INTERSECT` to compute the unique count of the intersection of two (or more) segments: